 Aberdeen Summer Abroad Program, Scotland

 The University of Baltimore School of Law, in conjunction with the University of Maryland Law School, sponsors a Summer Abroad Program in Comparative Law at the University of Aberdeen in Scotland.
-The program, which runs from mid-June to the end of July, provides students with insight into the laws of another country and a new perspective on the American legal system.
+The program provides students with insight into the laws of another country, a new perspective on the American legal system, and the challenges of representing clients in a global economy.
 Courses are taught by University of Baltimore and University of Maryland faculty, jointly with members of the University of Aberdeen faculty.
 Courses offered vary from year to year.
-The five-week program is open to students who have completed their first-year courses and are in good academic standing.
+The program is open to students who have completed their first-year courses and are in good academic standing.
 Financial aid is available.

 The University of Aberdeen enjoys a rich heritage, dating from the 1495 founding of King's College.
 In 2006, Newsweek magazine named it as one of four “Scottish Ivies.”
-Also this year, Aberdeen Law School was ranked the best in Scotland and fifth in the United Kingdom by the London Times.
+In 2012, Aberdeen Law School was ranked the best in Scotland and fifth in the United Kingdom by the London Times.